Step out of line people, step out of line.

-Growing up we are taught to wait our turn.
-In school this begins with who gets to be the line leader.
+Growing up, we are taught to wait our turn.
+In school, this begins with who gets to be the line leader.
 That person turns off the classroom lights, gets to erase the board, and leads everyone to the cafeteria.
-It does not matter if the first in line wants the job, it is theirs and we have to wait our turn.
+It does not matter if the first in line wants the job, it is theirs, and we must wait our turn.
 Most of us have probably been reprimanded for taking over for the line leader and told it is not our job – wait your turn.
 And thus, we learn to be second in line and not take charge when it is someone else’s responsibility.

 In Ruth 4:1-4 we see Boaz, who is second in line, step out of place and take ownership and leadership of a desperate situation.
-He begins the process to become kinsman-redeemer.
-Boaz stood in the gap between destitution and abundant life.
-He could have ignored Ruth and Naomi’s plight or just told them to see the man who was their first in line kin.
+He begins the process of becoming kinsman-redeemer.
+Boaz stood in the gap between poverty and abundant life.
+He could have ignored Ruth and Naomi’s plight or told them to see the man who was their first-in-line kin.
 He did not.
 Boaz saw suffering and used his power to act.

 Boaz goes to the city gate.
-The gate was the heartbeat of a city and acted as a market, a place for proclamations by kings and prophets, and a court of law where judicial problems were solved and where public business was handled.
-(2 Kings 7:1; Deuteronomy 21:19; 2 Samuel 15:2) Boaz waited for the kinsman to come by and asks him to sit down.
+The gate was the heartbeat of a city and acted as a market, a place for proclamations by kings and prophets, and a court of law where judicial problems were solved, and public business was handled.
+(2 Kings 7:1; Deuteronomy 21:19; 2 Samuel 15:2) Boaz waited for the kinsman to come by and asked him to sit down.

 Asking how heavy a person is in some cultures would be considered offensive.
-However, in honor and shame cultures, the idea of heaviness or weight is equal to honor, authority, or respect.
+However, in honor and shame cultures, heaviness or weight equals honor, authority, or respect.
 In scripture, the Hebrew word for honor is “kvd.”
-It generally refers to God and God’s glory (Isaiah 42:8; Psalm 19:1) or with people it refers to weight or importance (Proverbs 20:3; Job 14:21).
+It generally refers to God and God’s glory (Isaiah 42:8; Psalm 19:1) or with people; it refers to weight or importance (Proverbs 20:3; Job 14:21).

-Mr. No Name would have had his name recorded, but it was dishonorable of him to not ultimately buy the land and marry Ruth when he had the wealth to do so.
-He was thus shamed because of his lack of action and goes without his proper name written in the scriptures.
+Mr. No Name would have had his name recorded, but it was dishonorable of him not to ultimately buy the land and marry Ruth when he had the wealth to do so.
+Thus, He was shamed because of his lack of action and went without his proper name in the scriptures.

 Boaz then proceeds to ask ten elders of the city to join them.
 Ten makes it a full court and follows typical Jewish practice of the day.
-(Deuteronomy 25:7-9; Joshua 20:4; 1 Kings 21:8) If a simple bargain was at hand, only a few elders would be needed but in significant matters such as marriage, divorce, or property transactions a full court of ten would be required.
-While in this instance the elders were there to serve as witnesses, they also held the power to settle matters of dispute between two parties.
+(Deuteronomy 25:7-9; Joshua 20:4; 1 Kings 21:8) If a simple bargain were at hand, only a few elders would be needed, but a full court of ten would be required in significant matters such as marriage, divorce, or property transactions.
+While in this instance, the elders were there to serve as witnesses, they also held the power to settle matters of dispute between two parties.

 With everyone gathered, Boaz states his case and explains that Naomi is selling land that belonged to her late husband Elimelech.
-(Leviticus 25:25) Mr. No Name is first in line to make the purchase and then Boaz is second.
-According to Jewish tradition, it was the responsibility of the closest kinsman to buy the land if he was able so the land could stay within the family.
+(Leviticus 25:25) Mr. No Name is first in line to make the purchase, and then Boaz is second.
+According to Jewish tradition, it was the responsibility of the closest kinsman to buy the land if he could so the land could stay within the family.
 While land could pass from father to son and father to daughter (if no male kinsman was available), Naomi could not keep the land.
-(Numbers 27:1-11; Deuteronomy 19:4) The kinsman, not knowing about Ruth at this point, agrees to purchase the land.
+(Numbers 27:1-11; Deuteronomy 19:4) The kinsman, not knowing about Ruth then, agrees to purchase the land.